Masala Coffee: Film composing

 The band debuted into film music direction in 2016 with the title track in a promo video for the Malayalam movie Hello Namasthe.

 Its first major composing was three songs for Uriyadi, a Tamil movie directed by Vijay Kumar.
 Masala Coffee is also one of the composers for the movie Solo, directed by Bejoy Nambiar.

+They scored the music for the Dulquer Salmaan starring-movie Kannum Kannum Kollaiyadithaal, which was released in 2020.

+The promotional song "Fan Maaro" for the 2023 Tamil-language film Sila Nodigalil (starring Richard Rishi) was composed by Masala Coffee.